SophMC/notechain/README.md

 ##### Random Forests

-**data cleaning**
+*data cleaning*

-- I have realised that I can access samtrain.csv etc. from github.
+- I *can* access samtrain.csv etc...from github.
 Not sure it is possible to get it into the correct format with the information in the tutorial.
-- Tomorrow email author and continue on with the analysis.
+- Tomorrow email author and continue with the analysis now I have correctly formatted data.

 ##### Windspeed plotting